 Abstract

 Humans as social beings rely on information provided by conspecifics.
 One important signal in social communication is eye gaze.
 The current study (n=90) sought to replicate and extend previous findings of attentional guidance by eye gaze in complex everyday scenes.
 In line with previous studies, longer, more and earlier fixations for objects referenced by gaze were observed in free viewing conditions.
-To investigate how robust this prioritization is against top-down modulation, half of the observers receive a memory task that required scanning the whole scene instead of exclusively focusing on referenced objects.
-Interestingly, similar cueing effects occurred in this condition.
+To investigate how robust this prioritization is against top-down modulation, half of the observers received a memory task that required scanning the whole scene instead of exclusively focusing on referenced objects.
+Interestingly, similar gaze cueing effects occurred in this condition.
 Moreover, the human beings depicted in the scene received a large amount of attention even though they were irrelevant to the current task.
 These results indicate that the mere presence of other human beings as well as their gaze orientation have a strong impact on attentional exploration.

 Keywords: ?keywords?